cormacrelf/angular-skyhook/docs/Top-Level.md

 When using `__PackageName__`, you follow this general pattern:

-1. Create a connection and declare its behaviour ([this section](#1-creating-connections))
+1. Create a connection and specify its behaviour ([this section](#1-creating-connections))
 2. Use methods or directives to connect it to real DOM elements:
    [[2-Connecting-to-DOM]]
 3. Use the connection's `collect` method to listen for relevant state changes:
    [[3-Monitoring-State]]
-4. Remember to tear down the connection in `ngOnDestroy()`.
+4. Remember to destroy the connection in `ngOnDestroy()`.

 ## 1. Creating Connections